Platform Overview

 What It Does

-Plan events with officer assignments (certified only), equipment deployment from the Authorized Technologies List registry, FAA coordination, and operational briefing generation — all in one workflow.
+Plan events with officer assignments (certified at the required tier), equipment deployment from the ATL/ASL registry, federal coordination tracking, and operational briefing generation — all in one workflow.

 Key Feature: Ops Plan GeneratorOne-click creation of a deployment briefing document with all assigned personnel, equipment, and operational parameters.